 |26th December 1861||At Home Dined at Arthurs with Mr Edward Pope & Miss Pope & Mr Wm Pope Gurney&C|

-On the 14th of April 1863 the Sherborne Mercury noted merely “at Evershot of disease of the Heart, John Martin Esq aged 84.”
-This would tend to indicate that although he was baptised in 1780 his birth had been the year before.
+On the 14th of April 1863 the Sherborne Mercury noted the death “at Evershot of disease of the Heart, John Martin Esq aged 84.”
+The suddenness of his death indicates a catastrophic heart attack .
+The age given in the notice would tend to indicate that although he was baptised in 1780 his birth had been the year before.

 I had intended to confine myself to the lives of people who were mentioned in the diaries but inevitably there came a desire to tidy up loose ends.